dingusdev/dingusppc/README.md

+# DingusPPC

-# DingusPPC by divingkatae and maximumspatium
+Written by divingkatae and maximumspatium

 Be warned the program is highly unfinished and could use a lot of testing.
 Any feedback is welcome.